peter-daly/clean_ioc/docs/generics.md

 ```

-To add another CommandHandler we simplly just declare the Command type and Handler class
+To add another CommandHandler we simply just declare the Command type and Handler class

 ```python
 class AlohaCommand: